ochnios/switch-ai/.ai/auth/auth-spec.md

 2. User enters credentials
 3. Client-side validation runs
 4. On submit, form calls POST `/api/auth/login`
-5. On success: server sets session cookie
+5. On success: server sets session cookie (managed automatically by Supabase SSR)
-6. Client requests GET `/api/conversations` to check for existing conversations
-7. User is redirected to:
+6. User is redirected to:
    * The URL from `redirect` query parameter if present, OR
-   * The most recently created conversation (`/app/conversations/{id}`), OR
-   * `/app/new` if user has no conversations
+   * `/app/new` (default post-login destination)

 **Scenario: Password Recovery**